Supercuspidal unipotent representations: L-packets and formal degrees: Restriction of scalars and adjoint -factors

 \section{Restriction of scalars and adjoint $\gamma$-factors}

 Let $L/K$ be a finite separable extension of non-archimedean local fields.
 In this appendix we will first investigate to what extent local factors are inductive for $\mb W_L \subset \mb W_K$.
-This issue is well-known for Weil group representations, but more subtle for representations of Weil--Deligne groups.
+This question is well-known for Weil group representations, but more subtle for representations of Weil--Deligne groups.
 We could not find in the literature, although it probably is known to some experts.
-Then we will check that this applies to the Langlands parameters obtained from restriction of scalars of reductive groups.
+After establishing the inductivity result for general Weil--Deligne representations, we will check that it applies to the Langlands parameters obtained from restriction of scalars of reductive groups.
 Then we will show that the HII conjectures are stable under Weil restriction.

 We follow the conventions of \cite{Tat} for local factors.
 Let $\psi : K \to \CC^\times$ be a nontrivial additive character .
 We endow $K$ with the Haar measure that gives the ring of integers $\mf o_K$ volume 1, and similarly for $L$.
 For $s \in \CC$ let $\omega_s : \mb W_K \to \CC^\times$ be the character $w \mapsto \| w \|^s$.
 For any (finite dimensional) $\mb W_K$-representation $V$, by definition